-A Turning Point is Here!Don’t give up though- things should start improving for you starting this year.
+Don’t give up though- things should start improving for you starting this year.
 It just so happens that Jupiter reached its lowest declination in the sky in 2008.
 This was great for southern hemisphere astrophotographers (lots of excellent photos coming out of Australia) but not for those in the northern hemisphere.

-How Much Better in 2009?OK, so even though Jupiter will only be slightly higher in the sky this year, it will be interesting to note the differences in image quality at each stage as we head toward it’s maximum northern declination in 2013-2014.
+OK, so even though Jupiter will only be slightly higher in the sky this year, it will be interesting to note the differences in image quality at each stage as we head toward it’s maximum northern declination in 2013-2014.
 By that time you will have honed your skills in planetary astrophotography and will be ready to take advantage of Jupiter at its highest point.
 And of course you will probably need to have that new telescope and camera in place so you’ll be prepared to capture a masterpiece!